quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Server Behavior

-A server that advertises alternative initial sets would typcially act in the following steps:
+Typically, a server that advertises alternative initial sets would act in the following steps:

 * The server pre-allocates a set of unused version numbers as the alternative